nu-radio/analysis-scripts/gen2-tdr-2021/README.md

 * events are split up if time differences are larger than 1000ns (instead of 100ns).
 This is needed for the simulation of a hybrid station with time delays between the shallow and deep components.

 # detector
 Contains the 4 json detector description files for the 4 arrays under study.
+The filenames star with `trigger_*.json`.

 There are two bash scripts, which can be used to (re)build the `array_layouts` for the arrays to be simulated and to combine the trigger channels with the array layouts to have `.json` files for running the trigger.